Ashanthan: Awards and honors

-Disrespect to Ashanthan's body
+Controversy over his corpse

 The Kerala Lalitha Kala Akademi, the hall's authorities, decided to keep Ashanthan's body at the Durbar Hall Arts Centre in Eranakulam for public viewing.
 Although the hall and the temple are in different compounds, the officials of the Shiva temple near the hall asked the Akademi officials to leave the body.
 The temple officials said that the temple pujas had not ended and that keeping the body there for public viewing would defile the temple.
 Although the Lalitha Kala Akademi activists spoke to the temple authorities, in the meantime a group of people tore down and destroyed the posters and other items displayed at the Durbar Hall.

 In response, Akademi Secretary Ponniyam Chandran and Kerala State Culture Minister A. K. Balan said that the opposition was part of the Hindutva agenda.
 The then Kerala Chief Minister Pinarayi Vijayan commented that some communalists had shown cruelty to the painter's body and were insulting the body by spreading propaganda that the nearby temple would be impure, and that society should isolate such savages.
 Singer and music director Shahabaz Aman commented that it would be the first time in the history of mankind that an artist has been so humiliated and left this earth.
 Many artists and cultural activists also protested this disrespect, and Akademi executive member Kavita Balakrishnan resigned from her position.

 There was also an argument that the temple authorities objected to placing Ashantan's body in the hall because he was a Dalit, but temple secretary Balagopal said that the temple took this approach not because the deceased was a Dalit, but as part of the temple ritual.